ChuanyuXue/udp-latency/README.md

 For example, when you send flow in 5Mbits, the real sending speed might be only 3Mbits as there is an implicit blocking time in `socket.sendto()` code.
 This is aviodable for scheduled traffic due to the accumulative processing delay from OS when volumn is high.

 To deal with this problem, this code introduces a dynamic adaption approach to achieve expected bandwidth:

 $$
 NewFrequency = \frac{ExpectedFrequency}{DecayedRate} \\
 ExpectedFrequency = \frac{CurrentFrquency \times RunningTime}{RemaingTime}\\
 DecayedRate = \frac{CurrentFrequency}{Global Frequency}
 $$

 Where $CurrenctFrequency$ is the average frequency from program beginning to current time. $GlobalFrequency$ is the frequency user set with `-f` or `-m` argument. $RunningTime$ and $RemainingTime$ is the time from programming beginning time and time to programming ending time defined by `-t` argument respectively.

-Due to locally test through `127.0.0.1` the precision difference can be limited within 1%, the difference can be 30% before dynamic adaption.
+Due to locally test through `127.0.0.1` the precision difference can be bounded within 1%, the difference can be 30% without dynamic adaption.

 ## Contact